har-in-air/STM32F411_USB_AUDIO_DAC/README.md

 # Software Development Environment
 * Ubuntu 22.04 AMDx64
-* STM32CubeIDE v1.16.0 for toolchain binaries
+* STM32CubeIDE v1.16.0 (required only for toolchain binaries)
-* STM32 F4 firmware library v1.28.0 (installed from IDE -> Help -> Manage Embedded Software Packages )
-* [STLink V2 tools v 1.8.0-1](https://github.com/stlink-org/stlink/releases) for flashing the MCU
-* This is a Makefile project so there is no .ioc project file.
-Edit flags in `Makefile` to
-  * Select STM32F411 or STM32F401 MCU
-  * Enable MCLK output generation on STM32F411 (optional)
-  * Select PCM5102A or UDA1334ATS I2S DAC
-  * Enable diagnostic printout on serial UART port
-* I used a cheap STLink V2 clone to flash the MCU.
+* [STLink V2 tools v 1.8.0-1](https://github.com/stlink-org/stlink/releases).
+Install the .deb package using `sudo apt install xxx.deb`.
+I used a cheap STLink V2 clone.
 It accepted a firmware upgrade from STM32CubeIDE v1.16.0 and still works (YMMV).
 Connect ONLY the SCK, DIO and GND pins on the STLink V2 SWD interface.
-Connect the Black Pill via USB cable to the host to supply 5V power to the board.
+Connect the Black Pill via USB cable  to the host to supply 5V power.

+## Build and flash  from Terminal
+* The project is a bare bones Makefile project and has now been updated to use a snapshot of CMSIS and HAL code from STM32 F4 firmware library v1.28.0.
+You do not need to install this library unless you want to create your own F4xx projects using STM32CubeIDE.
+* Edit flags in `Makefile` to
+  * Select STM32F411 or STM32F401 MCU
+  * Enable MCLK output generation on STM32F411 (optional, for DACs that cannot generate MCK internally from the bit clock)
+  * Select PCM5102A or UDA1334ATS DAC
+  * Enable diagnostic printout on serial UART port.
-* Ensure the paths to the toolchain (compiler & linker, make, st-flash) are already in your environment PATH variable.
-Then open a terminal and invoke make clean, make all, make flash to build and download the binary.
-Check `example_build.txt` in the `docs` directory.
+* Add the the paths to the toolchain (compiler & linker, make) to your environment PATH variable.
+Installing stlinker v2 tools should have already added the path to st-flash.
+* Run `make clean`, `make all`, `make flash` to build and flash the binary.
+Check `docs/example_build.txt`.

+## Build and flash from STM32CubeIDE
-* If you want to open and build the project in STM32CubeIDE, copy the project source folder to the STM32CubeIDE workspace directory, then select "File -> Import -> Existing projects into workspace"  to add the project to your workspace.
+ Copy the project source folder to the STM32CubeIDE workspace directory, then select `File -> Import -> Existing projects into workspace`  to add the project to your workspace.

-  Copy the Project -> Settings -> C/C++ build -> Environment -> PATH  from any existing STM32CubeIDE project for
+  Copy `Project -> Settings -> C/C++ build -> Environment -> PATH`  from any existing STM32CubeIDE project for
-  the F4xx MCU (create and build a dummy project if you don't have one already).
+  the F4xx MCU.
+Create and build a dummy project if you don't have one already.
+You will have to install the F4 firmware library 1.28.0 package via the `Help -> Manage Embedded Software Packages`.
   Then you can invoke the build  from the IDE.

 # Hardware

-* WeAct STM32F411CEU6 or STM32F401CCU6 "Black Pill" development board
+* STM32F4xx I2S master output with I2S Philips standard 24/32 data frame
-	* I2S_2 peripheral interface generates WS, BCK, SDO (and optionally MCK on the F411 MCU)
+    * I2S_2 peripheral interface generates WS, BCK, SDO
+    * Optional MCLK output generation on STM32F411.
+MCLK frequency = 256 x Fs
-	* external R, G, B LEDs indicate sampling frequency 96kHz, 48kHz, 44.1kHz respectively
+* External R, G, B LEDs indicate sampling frequency 96kHz, 48kHz, 44.1kHz respectively
 * On-board LED (pin PC13) for diagnostic status
 * UART2 serial interface @ 115200baud for diagnostic information
-* PCM5102A I2S DAC module
+* PCM5102A I2S DAC module : MCK generated internally.
-	* configured to generate MCK internally
-* UDA1334ATS I2S DAC module
-  * SF0, SF1, SCLK, PLL, DEEM pin default board  configuration OK, leave open
+* UDA1334ATS I2S DAC module : SF0, SF1, SCLK, PLL, DEEM pin default board  configuration OK, leave open.
+MCK generated internally.
 * 100uF 16V capacitor and 5V TVS diode in parallel, connected from 5V to ground

 ```
-F4xx  PCM5102A  UDA1334ATS  LED   UART2  Description
+F4xx  PCM5102A  UDA1334ATS  LED   UART   Description
 -----------------------------------------------------------------------------------------
 5V    VCC       VIN
 -     3V3       3V0                      Open